Training Announcement: E705 Fundamentals of Grants Management

 * EMI does not provide travel reimbursement or student stipends for this course.*

-In BLOCK 16 of the EMI application, you MUST indicate your role and include the FEMA grants you manage or support.
+In BLOCK 16 of the EMI application, you MUST indicate your role in the management of an awarded FEMA grant.
 Applications must be signed by the applicant, their supervisor and the State Training Officer.
-A link to the state training officers is listed above (STO signature is required per BLOCK 23 of the application).
+A link to the state training officers is listed below (STO signature is required per BLOCK 23 of the application).

-If you have any questions regarding registration, contact Katie Hirt, EMI Training Specialist, at: firstname.lastname@example.org.
+If you have any questions, please contact EMI Course Manager: firstname.lastname@example.org